turi-code/userguide/feature-engineering/deep_feature_extractor.md

 Deep features can be used to extract features from your own models or using a pre-trained model for ImageNet (NIPS 2012, Alex Krizhevsky et al.).
 Dato provides a free pre-trained model for use as demonstrated below.
-If `model='auto'` is used, we chose an appropriate model from our batch of pre-trained models.
+If `model='auto'` is used, an appropriate model is chosen from a collection of pre-trained models hosted by Dato.

 #### Introductory Example